Message-type Schema specification

 Boolean

-Biotz "Boolean" data type is the standard JSON or MessagePack boolean data type.
+Biotz "Boolean" data type is like the standard JSON or MessagePack boolean data type.

 Examples